Protocol, Regulations and Customs for

 ~~~~~~~~~~~~~~~~~~~~~~~

-The Medal (or Badge) Cheat in military parlance is also termed a ‘Poser’, a show-off who wears any unofficial medal, or non-entitled military badge of merit or qualification (or both) to impress the unknowing.
-These are the most common type of Wannabes, usually seen on public commemorative occasions or locations whenever medals are worn.
+The Medal Cheat in military parlance is also termed a ‘Poser’, a show-off who wears any unofficial medal, or non-entitled military badge of merit or qualification (or both) to impress, these normally appear on public commemorative occasions whenever medals are to be worn.

-Medal Cheats can be prosecuted under the Summary Offences Act 1981 by being in contravention of Section 46 of the Military Decorations and Distinctive Badges Act 1918.
+Medal Cheats can be prosecuted under the Summary Offences Act 1981 when in contravention of Section 46 of the Military Decorations and Distinctive Badges Act 1918.

 Wannabes all have one thing in common; for whatever reason they feel the need to fraudulently misrepresent themselves and their military service (if any) by wearing medals, badges, uniform and/or accoutrements, NZ and foreign, to which they have no entitlement to wear.

-A Wannabe may have no military service, some service (may have been discharged for unsuitability, or on medical grounds), or a whole career of uniformed and returned service behind them.
-These individuals may wear unofficial / junk / vanity medals, badges and items of military dress, in order to represent themselves (usually badly) as a former uniformed Veteran or a Returned Veteran.
+A Wannabe may have no military service, some service (discharged for disciplinary issues, unsuitability, or on medical grounds), or a whole career of uniformed service behind them.
+These individuals may wear unofficial / vanity / junk / medals (and badges), items of military dress like a beret, in order to represent themselves (usually badly) as a former uniformed Veteran or a Returned Veteran.

-The Military Impostor fraudulently pretends to have had uniformed military service when they have had none.
-These individuals are often characterised by naive attempts to deceive others by wearing any combination of a uniform and/or medals, ribbons, badges and other accoutrements, to which they have no entitlement.
+A Military Impostor fraudulently pretends uniformed service of the Crown when they have had none.
+These individuals are often characterised by naive attempts to deceive others by wearing any combination of uniforms with medals, ribbons, badges and other accoutrements to which they have no entitlement.
+Those who have been caught represent the lower, less determined Imposter as opposed to one who intentionally sets out to act on behalf of a determined enemy of the state.

 http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11847723